 The subject site consists of a large irregularly-shaped parcel of land, 10.36Ha in size, and comprises of four undeveloped agricultural fields situated on the eastern side of Regional Road R403 in the eastern environs of Clane Town, c.
 650m from the Town Centre.
-Vehicular access is provided to the site via the Brooklands Housing Estate and the existing Alexandra Walk/The Avenue roundabout.
+Vehicular accesses are provided to the site via the Brooklands Housing Estate and the existing Alexandra Walk/The Avenue roundabout.

 The site is situated within close proximity to a number of existing residential developments including: 'The Brooklands', 'Abbey Park' and 'Alexander Walk' Housing Estates.
-These developments provide a mix of semi-detached and terraced dwellings.
+These developments provide a mix of detached, semi-detached and terraced dwellings.
 The subject site is located c.
-400m from existing supermarket facilities provided by a Tesco Metro and Lidl on Regional Road R403, with this road also providing access to Bus Éireann Route Nos.
-120, 121, 126 and 126 which provide direct access to Dublin City Centre and University College Dublin.
-In addition, Kenneally's Bus Service provides direct transport to Naas via bus stops situated c.
-650m from the site within the centre of Clane town.
+400m from existing supermarket facilities provided by a Tesco Metro and Lidl on Regional Road R403.